drug-design/course/docs/chapters/stereochemistry.md

 ### The Newman Projection

-In the Newman projection the molecule is viewed along the axis of a rotatable bond, generally a C-C &Sigma; bond.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='stereochemistry/newman-projection-32a8bacd'><i class='fa fa-play' aria-hidden='true'></i></button>In the Newman projection the molecule is viewed along the axis of a rotatable bond, generally a C-C &Sigma; bond.
 The front and back groups are connected differently to the central atoms: the lines are drawn to the center of the circle for the front atom and to the periphery of the circle for the rear atom.
 Newman projections are useful in describing the conformation of a molecule.

 ![](https://media.drugdesign.org/course/stereochemistry/newman.gif){: loading=lazy }

 ### The Fischer Projection (1/3)

-The Fischer projection is a flat stick drawing of the molecule which preserves information about chirality.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='stereochemistry/fischer-projection-13-1394b5f5'><i class='fa fa-play' aria-hidden='true'></i></button>The Fischer projection is a flat stick drawing of the molecule which preserves information about chirality.
 The bonds of the carbon skeleton are shown vertical and other bonds are horizontal.
 The 3D structure can be reconstructed in the mind by imagining the vertical bonds to be below or behind the projection plane and horizontal bonds above or in front of that plane.

 ![](https://media.drugdesign.org/course/stereochemistry/fischer.gif){: loading=lazy }

 #### The Fischer Projection (2/3)

-If more than one atom are chiral, then the Fischer projection can be used to describe their respective stereochemistries.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='stereochemistry/fischer-projection-23-3b1ff2c2'><i class='fa fa-play' aria-hidden='true'></i></button>If more than one atom are chiral, then the Fischer projection can be used to describe their respective stereochemistries.
 In the example represented below the molecule contains two chiral carbon atoms.

 ![](https://media.drugdesign.org/course/stereochemistry/fischer2.gif){: loading=lazy }

 #### The Fischer Projection (3/3)

-It is worth noticing that a Fischer projection is unique and cannot describe the conformation of a molecule (contrary to the Newman projections).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='stereochemistry/fischer-projection-33-32e62e9d'><i class='fa fa-play' aria-hidden='true'></i></button>It is worth noticing that a Fischer projection is unique and cannot describe the conformation of a molecule (contrary to the Newman projections).
 The D-erythrose is presented here to illustrate this point.
 Note the difference between the 2D and one possible conformation of this molecule represented below, both in 3D and with a Newman projection.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer